How to Evict a Tenant in Florida Without a Lease? Notice to Vacate.: A Comprehensive Guide from Florida Landlord Eviction Service.

 File an Eviction Complaint

-If the tenant has not moved out by the end of the notice period, the landlord must file a complaint for eviction with the local county court.
+If the tenant has not moved out by the end of the notice period, the landlord must file a Complaint for Eviction with the local county court.
 This document must detail the reasons for the eviction and affirm that the tenant was given proper notice but failed to comply.

 The Court Hearing and Judgment